rachit0203/Vibely/README.md

-# Streamify - Video Calling and Chat Application
+# Steamify - Video Calling and Chat Application

-Streamify is a full-stack video calling and chat application built with modern web technologies.
+Steamify is a full-stack video calling and chat application built with modern web technologies.
 It allows users to make video calls and chat in real-time with a clean and intuitive user interface.

 ## 🌟 Features

-- 🔥 Real-time video calling
+- 🔥 Real-time video calling with Stream Video SDK
-- 💬 Group and private chat
+- 💬 Group and private chat with Stream Chat SDK
-- 👥 User authentication and authorization
+- � User authentication using JWT
-- 🎨 Modern and responsive UI
+- 🎨 Modern and responsive UI with Tailwind CSS
-- 🚀 Built with React, Node.js, and MongoDB
+- 🚀 Built with React 19, Vite, and Node.js
 - 📱 Mobile-friendly design
+- ⚡ Optimized performance with React Query
+- 🔄 State management with Zustand

 ## 🛠️ Tech Stack